python4004/Tabby-HTB/tabby.md

 # Hack The Box - Tabby

-## This is my writeup and walkthrough for Obscurity from Hack The Box.
+## This is my writeup and walkthrough for tabby from Hack The Box.

 ![cover](https://user-images.githubusercontent.com/36403473/86299941-cbe51a80-bc01-11ea-801b-3c4a276e6143.jpg)